 Mohssurgery is not new – it was developed in 1938 by Frederic E. Mohs, a general surgeon.
 However, with advances in instruments, this meticulous technique continues to advance.
 The Mohs procedure can now be used for treatment of a broader range of skin cancers, with excellent cure rates and minimal tissue trauma.
-Associates in Dermatology brings this service to patients throughout the Lorain, Middleburg Heights, and Westlake, OH area.
+Associates in Dermatology brings this service to patients throughout the Westlake, Middleburg Heights, and Lorain, OH area.

 Understanding Mohs micrographic surgery